-Now connect the red probe to the VCC pin on the power supply, and the black pin to the VCC rail on the bread board.
-Realize that the multimeter is like a piece of wire - you’ve now completed the circuit and the breadboard is now energized (and will start running).
-This is important because as time goes on the microcontroller, or sensor, or device being measured may change its power consumption (such as turning on an LED can resulting in a 20mA increase for a second, then decrease for a second, etc).
+Realize that the multimeter is acting as a piece of wire -- you've now completed the circuit, and the circuit will power on.
+This is important because as time goes on the LED, microcontroller, sensor, or whatever device being measured may change its power consumption (such as turning on an LED can resulting in a 20mA increase for a second, then decrease for a second when it turns off).
 On the multimeter display you should see the instantaneous current reading.
-All multimeters take readings over time and then give you the average so expect the reading to fluctuate.
+All multimeters take readings over time and then give you the average, so expect the reading to fluctuate.
 In general, cheaper meters will average more harshly and respond more slowly, so take each reading with a grain of salt.
 In your head, take an average range such as 7 to 8mA under normal 5V conditions (not 7.48mA).
-To give you a rough idea of power consumption: 8mA (0.008A) on a 5V system is incredibly small (0.040W).
-A light bulb will easily consume 40W, or 1,000 times more energy.

-Similarly, when measuring current the color of the probes does not matter.
+Similar to the other measurements, when measuring current, the color of the probes does not matter.
 What happens if we switch probes?
 Nothing bad happens!
 It simply causes the current reading to become negative:

 Current is still flowing through the system, you've just changed your perspective and now the meter reads negative.

 Measuring current can be tricky the first couple of times.
-Don’t worry if you blow the fuse - we’ve done it dozens of times!
-Keep reading, we’ll show you how to replace the fuse in a later chapter.
+Don't worry if you blow the fuse - we've done it dozens of times!
+We'll show you how to replace the fuse in a later section.

-Continuity is the single most important function for embedded hardware gurus.
-This feature allows us to test for conductivity of materials and to trace where electrical connections have been made.
+Continuity is quite possibly the single most important function for embedded hardware gurus.
+This feature allows us to test for conductivity of materials and to trace where electrical connections have been made or not made.

 Set the multimeter to 'Continuity' mode.
 It may vary among DMMs, but look for a diode symbol with propagation waves around it (like sound coming from a speaker).

 Now touch the probes together.
-The multimeter should emit a tone (Note: Not all multimeters have a continuity setting.
-Only the cool ones do).
+The multimeter should emit a tone (Note: Not all multimeters have a continuity setting, but most should).
 This shows that a very small amount of current is allowed to flow without resistance (or at least a very very small resistance) between probes.

-On a breadboard that is not powered, use the probes to poke at the ground pins.
+On a breadboard that is not powered, use the probes to poke at two separate ground pins.
 You should hear a tone indicating that they are connected.
 Poke the probes from the VCC pin on a microcontroller to VCC on your power supply.
 It should emit a tone indicating that power is free to flow from the VCC pin to the micro.
-If it does not emit a tone, then you can begin to trace the route that net takes and tell if there are breaks in the line, wire, breadboard, or breaks on the PCB trace.
+If it does not emit a tone, then you can begin to follow the route that copper trace takes and tell if there are breaks in the line, wire, breadboard, or PCB.